MrDanielHarka/learning/internet.md

 - "The action that should be performed on the host is specified via HTTP verbs.""
 - Most common request verbs:
     - GET: fetch an existing resource.
 URL contains all necessary info the server needs to locate and return the resource.
     - POST: create a new resource.
-Usually carryies payload that specifies the data for the new resource.
+Usually carries payload that specifies the data for the new resource.
     - PUT: update an existing resource.
 Payload may contain the updated data for the resource.
     - DELETE: delete an existing resource.
 - Less commong verbs that HTTP also supports: